 |

-When Marcel Prawy started producing recorded performances
+said, when Marcel Prawy started producing and taping performances

 for Donald Gabor's Remington Records in 1950, he also asked Dr. Hans